IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-00-get-started.md

 ### Check your results

-If you successfully installed the lab files, your desktop should look like this:
+If you successfully installed the tutorial files, your desktop should look like this:

 !<img src="/streamsx.documentation/images/spl_lab_1/labprereq_check_results-dwc009.png" width="600"></img>